-We will ride up to this hilltop palace on a caparisoned, painted elephant, passing through the ancient main gate where Maharajas of Jaipur have entered for four hundred years.
+Then, we will ride up to the Amber on Jeep.
 Our guide will elaborate on the history of this architectural masterpiece with its mirror-studded alcoves, dazzling mosaics and water-cooled swings that delight today’s visitors as they did their former royal residents.

-Later in the afternoon, we proceed on a tour Of the City Palace & Observatory.
-The City Palace in the heart of the old city is a blend of Rajasthani and Mughal architecture.
+Then, we will proceed on a tour Of the City Palace & Observatory.
+The City Palace in the heart of the old city is a blend of Rajasthan and Mughal architecture.
 The palace lies in the heart of the city and occupies the whole central grid.
 The fortified wall has seven gates and was built for protection from invading armies and animals that lived in jungles, which surrounded the wall that time.
 Next, we visit the Solar Observatory - an astronomical treasure house, with solar device that give accurate predictions till date.

 Day 05: Jaipur / Fatehpur Sikri / Agra (245 Kms) (06 Hrs Drive)

-Late afternoon, we will visit to Mehtab Bagh.
+Evening, we will visit Mehtab Bagh.
 The Moonlight Garden was an extension of the Taj Mahal Garden - on the other side of the river.
-In 1652 Aurangzeb wrote to his father telling of a visit to 'the blessed tomb' and commenting that 'the Mahtab Garden was completely inundated and has lost its charm, but soon it will regain its verdancy.
-The octagonal pool and the pavilion around it are in splendid condition.'
-The Mahtab Bagh was lost under the mud but re-excavated in the 1990s.
+In 1652 Aurangzeb wrote to his father telling of a visit to 'the blessed tomb and commenting that the Mehtab Garden was completely inundated and has lost its charm, but soon it will regain its verdancy.
+The octagonal pool and the pavilion around it are in splendid condition.
+The Mehtab Bagh was lost under the mud but re-excavated in the 1990s.
 Originally, the garden was planted with fragrant flowers and used in the cool of the night as a place from which to view the Taj Mahal reflected in the octagonal pool and in the river.

 Day 06: Agra / Delhi (205 Kms) (04 Hrs Drive) (Taj Mahal is closed on Fridays) Delhi / Departure